joeblew999/pb-stack/README.md

 3. GUI is 100% controlled using the HTMX principles, with Web, Desktop and Mobile is based off the same code, so development is rapid, security is highest possible.

 ## Stack

 This describes all parts to build a system that allows both Cloud and On Premise so that Organisations can control their own data.

+This is what i currently use, and have Makefiles for.
+I am porting them to Task files currently.

 ### Process Compose ( PC )